Catalin951/J-POO-Morgan-Chase-Co-2/README.md

 ### Execution

-- **Execute.java**: The main class in this program.
+- **SingletonExecute.java**: The main class in this program.
 The singleton design pattern is used, making it possible only for one instance of the class to exist at a time.
 It is the invoker of the command design pattern.

 ### Factories